Louise de La Vallière: First years of the relationship

 During Lent 1662, a guest preacher, Jacques-Bénigne Bossuet delivered a series of sermons criticising the King's behaviour through biblical examples.
 In late February, Louis questioned La Vallière about an alleged affair between Madame and the Count of Guiche, but she refused to answer.
 After their argument, troubled by Bossuet's sermons, she fled the Tuileries for the Augustinian Convent of Sainte-Pélerine in Chaillot.
-The King was informed during an audience with Spanish envoys, rushed to end the talks, and searched for her personally amid fears that his wife would learn of his affair because of La Vallière's disappearance.
-La Fayette claims that Madame and Monsieur were reluctant to admit La Vallière back into their household, but she was permitted to stay.
+The King was informed during an audience with Spanish envoys, rushed the talks, and searched for her personally amid fears that his wife would learn of the affair because of La Vallière's disappearance.
+La Fayette claims that Madame and Monsieur were reluctant to admit La Vallière back into their household, but she was eventually permitted to stay.
 The King's affair became public when he did not take communion on Easter.
-His failure to participate in the Eucharist had already been noted, but when he did not receive the sacrament on Easter (which all Catholics were commanded to do), it caused a ‘scandal’.
-Since people who were ‘living in sin’, such as committing adultery, could not receive the Eucharist, courtiers became aware that Louis was conducting a sexual affair.
+His failure to participate in the Eucharist had already been noted, but when he did not receive the sacrament on Easter (which all Catholics were commanded to do), it caused a "scandal".
+Since people who were "living in sin" could not receive the Eucharist, Louis' sexual affair was confirmed.

 Undated contemporary portrait of Olympia Mancini, Countess of Soissons by Pierre Mignard.

 In March 1662, Olympia Mancini, Countess of Soissons conspired with the Count of Guiche and François-René Crespin du Bec, Marquess of Vardes to replace La Vallière with someone she could control.
 They sent an anonymous letter to the Queen informing her of her husband's adultery and accusing La Vallière of trying to undermine her position.
 The message was intercepted by Maria Molina and given to the King, who exiled Guiche.
-In the summer of 1662, while he was in Saint-Germain-en-Laye, Soissons drew the King's attention to Anne-Lucie de La Mothe-Houdancourt.
-She was famous for her beauty and for not granting sexual favours to her admirers; the King pursued her for some time, but Soisson's attempt failed.
+In the summer of 1662 in Saint-Germain-en-Laye, Soissons drew the King's attention to Anne-Lucie de La Mothe-Houdancourt, who was famous for her beauty and for not granting sexual favours to her admirers.
+The King pursued her for some time, but Soisson's attempt at replacing La Vallière failed.

 In 1663, Louis gave a pension to La Vallière's brother, the Marquis of La Vallière, married him to a wealthy heiress, and put him in charge of a cavalry unit despite his lack of experience.
-After this public show of favour, in July 1663, Soissons and Madame informed the Queen of the King's affair; Maria Theresa was devastated and the King furious.
-Fraser and Petitfils argue that Maria Theresa had to have already suspected her husband's infidelity: in 1662, while giving birth to her second child, she saw La Vallière pass through the room, and said in Spanish, ‘this maiden [...] is the one the King wants’.
+After this public show of favour, in July 1663, Soissons and Madame informed the Queen of the King's affair.
+Maria Theresa was devastated and the King furious.
+Fraser and Petitfils argue that Maria Theresa had to have already suspected her husband's infidelity: in 1662, while giving birth to her second child, she saw La Vallière pass through the room, and said in Spanish, "this maiden [...] is the one the King wants".